AnAngryGoose/anangrygoose.github.io/docs/infrastructure/git/git.md

 This guide covers the initialization of a local repository, security practices for managing secrets, and daily workflows using both the Command Line Interface (CLI) and VS Code.

+I don't know much about the other stuff in git.
+I just use the basics, but this gets me by.

 ---

 ## 1. Initialization (One-Time Setup)